cchesser/che55er-site/content/posts/habits-through-preventional-goals/index.md

 By having the habit applied to an existing routine (school week), it was a healthy dose of doing something consistently.
 However, you also had a few breaks with the habit.
 This included weekends, holidays, and school breaks.
 Having some breaks known upfront, helped me practice stepping away and returning with my habit.
 While this was a somewhat simple task, I realized that I probably wouldn’t be the best at following it if I was expecting myself to do it every day of the year.
 I then found myself establishing a set time, after doing dishes, to do these drawings.
 Sometimes when this anchor period didn’t occur (doing dishes), I would almost forget to do the drawings, and would scramble to do them in the morning.

 When things would get busy, I would find myself getting quite quick at making these.
-This is where I felt it helped me improve in other cases, like notetaking, where I wouldn’t spend too much time on detail and would accept mediocre quality since it was understandable enough in what it was illustrating.
+This is where I felt it helped me improve in other cases, like note-taking, where I wouldn’t spend too much time on detail and would accept mediocre quality since it was understandable enough in what it was illustrating.
 Applying common things together for a drawing, since I was doing it often in other illustrations.

 ![](drawings.jpg)